Michaelgwei86/kubernetes/Kubernetes/README.md

   verbs: ["get", "watch", "list"]
 ---
 apiVersion: rbac.authorization.k8s.io/v1
-# This role binding allows "jane" to read pods in the "default" namespace.
+# This role binding allows "prince" to read pods in the "default" namespace.
 # You need to already have a Role named "pod-reader" in that namespace.
 kind: RoleBinding
 metadata: